 SCSU Medical Clinic offers different testing options including a rapid PCR test, or molecular test.
 Students can call or make an appointment via the website rather than just coming in to the office.
 Face-to-face and telecare appointments are available.

 Vault: No-Cost COVID Testing For All Minnesotans (including all SCSU students)

 Isolation and quarantine help protect the public by preventing exposure to people who have or may have a contagious disease.
 These two mitigation strategies are still vital in our efforts to stop the spread of COVID-19.

 St. Cloud State will continue to maintain designated isolation and quarantine areas on campus to support our on-campus residents.

 MDH has provided Quarantine Guidance for COVID-19 to assist Minnesotans to understand how to implement quarantine and the options for how long to quarantine.
-MDH has also provided similar guidance for Isolation and Quarantine Quick Reference Guidance for Higher Education, including how to navigate COVID-19 within an apartment, suite or house with others.
+The CDC provides guidance specific to institutions of higher education (IHEs), including addressing how to navigate COVID-19 safety measures within shared housing spaces.

 The Facilities Management Department is committed to maintaining the COVID-19 Campus Cleaning Plan established at the beginning of the pandemic.
 This plan includes cleaning our high traffic, high touch surfaces across campus twice daily.

 This information is subject to change in response to the evolving conditions of COVID-19.